GurpreetSDeol/Public-Health-and-Air-Quality-Impact-Analysis-via-ETL-Data-Pipeline/README.md

 __Data_ETL__/

-SQL_Files: SQL scripts for creating and managing the PostgreSQL database.

 City_selection.py: Script to collect population, latitude, and longitude data for city selection.

 Weather_and_Pollution_ETL.py: Script for automating the extraction, transformation, and loading of weather and pollution data.

 Final_city_data: Processed data in .csv and .json formats.

-__Test_Folder__: Contains test files and initial scripts used during the early stages of development.

 __Dockerfile__: Defines the Docker container configuration for the ETL process.